AshayV04/TribalVision/OCR/INTEGRATION_GUIDE.md

 ## License

-This OCR integration is part of the FRA Atlas WebGIS system and follows the same licensing terms.
+This OCR integration is part of the TribalVision system and follows the same licensing terms.